mortolian/laravel-cheat/README.md

 ## Quick Setup Checklist

-Something todo.
+- [ ] Create GIT repo for the project.
+- [ ]

 ---

 ## Contribution

 If you are well versed in Laravel and see something that can be done faster don't hesitate to submit a pull request.
+Your oppinion is always welcome.

 ## Maintainers